apache/pulsar/site2/docs/concepts-messaging.md

                 .subscribe();
 ```

-The following example shows how to call the API to put messages into the retrial queue:
+If you want to put messages into a retrial queue, you can use the following API.

 ```java
 consumer.reconsumeLater(msg,3,TimeUnit.SECONDS);